googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 NOTE: In some contexts, this type of gradient is referred to as a “conic” gradient, or as an “angular” gradient.

-A sweep gradient is defined by a center point, starting and ending angles, and a color line.
+A sweep gradient is defined by a center point, start and end angles, and a color line.
 The angles are expressed in counter-clockwise degrees from the direction of the positive x-axis on the design grid.

-For sampling colors, the color line is aligned to an infinitely spiraling circular arc around the center point, with arbitrary radius.
+For sampling and interpolating colors, the color line is aligned to an infinitely spiraling circular arc around the center point, with arbitrary radius.
 The position 0° on the arc means the direction of the positive x-axis, 360° means one full counter-clockwise rotation.
-The ColorLine's stop offset 0 is aligned with the starting angle, and stop offset 1 aligned with the ending angle.
+The ColorLine's stop offset 0 is aligned with the start angle, and stop offset 1 aligned with the end angle, independent of which angle is larger.

+NOTE: If the start angle is larger than the end angle, this means that the projection of the color line to the circular arc becomes inverted.

 Outside the defined interval of the ColorLine, the color value of a position on the ColorLine is filled in depending on its extend mode.
 See 5.7.11.1.2.1 Color